Jonathing/firefox-icons-freedesktop/README.md

 # Installation script for Firefox Developer Edition icons on Linux

-This will create a ~/.local/share/icons/hicolor directory and place the variously-sized png images and the corresponding directories to enable hicolor icons.
+This will create a `~/.local/share/icons/hicolor` directory and place the variously-sized png images and the corresponding directories there, to enable hicolor icons.
+As far as I know, this should work on most, if not all, Linux distributions; however, it has been tested on RHEL7 (Gnome).

 Additionally, a ".desktop" file is placed in the local applications directory.